splunk/observability-workshop/content/en/conf/opentelemetry-collector/5-exporters.md

 In order to send metrics to Splunk Observability Cloud we need to define a token.
 This can be done by creating a new token in the Splunk Observability Cloud UI.
 For more information on how to create a token, see [Create a token](https://docs.splunk.com/Observability/admin/authentication-tokens/org-tokens.html).
 The token needs to be of type **INGEST**.

+For this workshop, the instance your are using has already been configured with a token (which has been set as an environment variable).
+We will reference that in our configuration file.

-The token can then be added to the configuration file by defining a _key_ named `X-SF-TOKEN` and a _value_ of the token created above under `headers` section:
+The token can then be added to the configuration file by defining a _key_ named `X-SF-TOKEN` and a _value_ of the environment variable created above under `headers` section:

 ```yaml {hl_lines=["6-8"]}
 exporters: